ovh/docs/pages/platform/databases/databases_05_automated_backups/guide.pt-pt.md

 Backup settings must respect the following rules:

-- For MongoDB, `regions` array only accepts one element.
-You are free to define the backup location in the same region as the service which could be considered **unwise**.
+- For MongoDB, the `regions` array only accepts one element.
+You are free to define the backup location in the same region as the service, though this could be considered **unwise**.
-- For other engines, `regions` array accepts one or two elements.
+- For other engines, the `regions` array accepts one or two elements.
 If one only element is specified, it must match the region the service is running in.
-If two elements are specified, one of these elements must match the region the service is running, while the other element could be set to any other region.
+If two elements are specified, one of these elements must match the region the service is running in, while the other element could be set to any other region.
 It is **recommended** to use 2 regions for your backups.

 > [!primary]
-> Be aware that the backup time could only be customized on MongoDB, MySQL, and PostgreSQL.
+> Be aware that the backup time can only be customized on MongoDB, MySQL, and PostgreSQL.

 ## Lexicon